Anatomy

 When text in activity stream exceeds the width of the container or content area, the text truncates with an ellipsis, and a tooltip shows the full content on hover.

 When text in the activity stream event posts exceeds the default width and height of the container or content area, the text area truncates with a “Show More” button.
-Upon selection of the “Show More” button, the remaining content is expanded and the “Show less” button replaces the “Show More” button.
+Selecting the “Show More” button, expands the remaining content and the “Show less” button replaces the “Show More” button.

 Flagging & Tagging

-Users will hover over OR using assistive technologies, will focus on the post to reveal any available Action buttons.
-By default, Flagging will be shown.
-Tagging feature can turned on and can be configured with a set of tags that will be available for tagging posts.
+Users can hover over or use assistive technologies to focus on a post to reveal any available action buttons.
+By default, flagging displays.
+The tagging feature can be activated and configured with a set of tags available for tagging posts.

-If the post has any other available actions such as “Reply to Email”, those will also be shown.
-When the user has flagged a post, the active Flag is always displayed on the Post, not just on hover state.
-This will also be same for the Tags.
+If the post has any other available actions, such as “Reply to Email,” those actions also display.
+When the user flags a post, the Active flag always displays on the post (not just on hover state).
+The same behavior applies for tags.

 Usability